pingcap/docs-cn/troubleshoot-lock-conflicts.md

 Solutions:

 * If there is a small amount of txnLock in the monitoring, no need to pay too much attention.
 The backoff and retry is automatically performed in the background.
 The first time of the retry is 200 ms and the maximum time is 3000 ms for a single retry.
-* If there are too many “txnLock” operations in the `KV Backoff OPS`, it is recommended that you analyze the reasons to the write conflicts from the application side.
+* If there are too many "txnLock" operations in the `KV Backoff OPS`, it is recommended that you analyze the reasons to the write conflicts from the application side.
 * If your application is a write-write conflict scenario, it is strongly recommended to use the pessimistic transaction mode.

 ### Commit phase (optimistic)